v-pbartley/openhack-mc4h/Challenge-05/Readme.md

 ![deploy-setup](./media/setup-components.png)

 **Note** The ```setupsyncagent.bash``` script outputs Service Bus Namespace and Queue information to be loaded into the Dynamics Sync Admin for FHIR application.
 This information is necessary for Step 4.

 ## Step 4 - Update Dynamics Sync admin for FHIR Integration
-The FHIR-Sync Agent ```setupsyncagent.bash``` script will output the following which need to be entered into the Integration settings page
+The FHIR-Sync Agent ```setupsyncagent.bash``` script will output the following pieces of information, all of which need to be entered into the Integration settings page.
 - Service Bus URL
 - Service Queue name
 - Service Queue Access Policy name